AxisCommunications/acap-native-sdk-examples/axevent/send_event/README.md

 See general information about wrapper "get_eventlist.py" in [README](../README.md).

-Replace <onvifuser>, <onvifpassword> and <axis_device_ip> with the ONVIF user, ONVIF password and IP number of your Axis video device.
+Replace <onvifuser>, <onvifpassword> and <AXIS_DEVICE_IP> with the ONVIF user, ONVIF password and IP number of your Axis video device.

 #### Find declared events using wrapper